yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-on-prem-nodes.md

 ## Ports

-The following ports must be opened for intra-cluster communication (they do not need to be exposed to your application, only to other nodes in the cluster and the platform node):
+The following ports must be opened for intra-cluster communication (they do not need to be exposed to your application, only to other nodes in the cluster and the Yugabyte Platform node):

 * 7100 - Master RPC
 * 9100 - TServer RPC

-The following ports must be exposed for intra-cluster communication, and you should additionally expose these ports to administrators or users monitoring the system, as these ports provide valuable diagnostic troubleshooting and metrics:
+The following ports must be exposed for intra-cluster communication, and you should expose these ports to administrators or users monitoring the system, as these ports provide diagnostic troubleshooting and metrics:

 * 9300 - Prometheus metrics
 * 7000 - Master HTTP endpoint